 How to Complete the Authority to Arrest Trespassers Form

-Designate Precinct Write the name of the precinct the property is located in.
+Designate Precinct Enter the name of the precinct where the property is located.

-Title We need to know what position you hold relative to the property in question; for example, owner, manager, agent.
+Title We need to know what position you hold relative to the property in question: for example, owner,

 Address Information for Precincts